 One alternative cropping system that bridges the production of CSR with the environmental benefits of CRP, we think could be a diverse polyculture of perennial food producing plants: a multifunctional woody polyculture (MWPs).
 Imagine an assortment of trees and shrubs producing fruit and nuts while simultaneously promoting habitat for wildlife, soil stabilization, and carbon sequestration.
 MWP system allow farmers to enroll marginal land that was previously CRP into a sustainable, perennial system that is more financially stable during fluctuating markets while still conserving habitat for wildlife.
 We will be testing how MWPs affect insect biodiversity and their ecosystem services in the summer of 2019 on permanent research plots at the University of Illinois and then working on-farms starting in 2020.

-Ant Ecology: Traits and Nutrition
+Ant Ecology: Traits, Nutrition, and Foraging

 A key question in ecology remains the origin and maintenance of trait diversity.
 For much of my dissertation, I worked on disentangling how traits like body size, diet breadth, and thermal tolerance vary across species and in turn shape where those species can live.
 While much of this work was done at the University of Oklahoma Biological Station, I also focused on macroecological patterns that may be useful in understanding how and why traits vary across geographically diverse areas.
 Look for upcoming publications from our NEONants based project that took place across 33 sites in North America!